goda-zu/technical_task_qa_android/README.md

 1. **Cats images are loaded**
    - GIVEN: the user successfully logged in to the app
    - WHEN: there is an internet connection
-   - THEN: images are displayed in the rows on the list (row can have one or more images scrollable horizontally)
+   - THEN: images are displayed in the rows on the list (a row can have one or more images that are horizontally scrollable)

 2. **Failed to load images**
    - GIVEN: the user successfully logged in to the app
    - WHEN: there is no internet connection
-   - THEN: “failed to load cats breeds” error message is displayed and the Retry button
+   - THEN: “failed to load cat breeds” error message and a Retry button displayed

-3. **Cats breed card is clicked**
+3. **Cat breed card is clicked**
    - GIVEN: the cat's images are successfully loaded on the screen
    - WHEN: the user clicks one of the images
    - THEN: the user is navigated to the cat breed details screen with clicked breed info loaded